justin*gray*music*studio

 How to Pick the Best Teacher for YOU

-There are many factors that go in to choosing a teacher.
-Being able to pick the right teacher for you and your goals is crucial to your future success!
+Finding the right teacher for yourself or your child can be a daunting task.
+There are many factors that go in to choosing a teacher, and being able to pick the right teacher for you and your goals is crucial to your future success!

 PREPARING FOR AN AUDITION